xbeat/Machine-Learning/README.md

 k-Nearest Neighbors (kNN) is a popular machine learning algorithm, but it can struggle with imbalanced datasets.
 This presentation will explore techniques to effectively use kNN on highly imbalanced data using Python.

+## Understanding the Transformer Architecture

+Introduction to Transformer Architecture

+The Transformer architecture, introduced in the "Attention Is All You Need" paper, revolutionized natural language processing.
+It relies on self-attention mechanisms to process sequential data without recurrence or convolution.
+This architecture forms the basis for models like BERT and GPT.

 ## One-Hot Encoding in Python for Machine Learning

 Introduction to One-Hot Encoding